• Skip to primary navigation

 cardamom overnight oats in a glass jar with a spoonful of cardamom at the side.

-More oat-based breakfast ideas to enjoy
+🥣 More tasty breakfast ideas

 I’m always in the kitchen, so come join me on Instagram, Facebook and Pinterest to be the first to hear of new recipes.
 And please do leave a star rating if you tried the recipe!